Saharsh007/CSE/COMPUTER NETWORKS LAB/week3/readme.md

 put breakpoint before those lines using and run
 when the program stops then do ptype variable name

     b linenum1
     next //n times untill next variable is reached run
     ptype variable name

+FYI - This works , if it doesn't on yours , you suck at googling :)
 ## Modify first.cc to support IPv6 addressing

-The file "first.cc" is modified to support IPv6 , do
+The file "Ipv6.cc" is modified to support IPv6 , do

     ./waf --run "scratch/first V6"

+FYI - change its name to first.cc and put in scratch.

 ## Enable support of flow monitor in tcp-bulk-send.cc
 The files tcp-bulk-send.cc is the edited file which is monitered.